 Wet/Dry VacuumsWhen you need to handle liquid spills, the best vacuum is a wet/dry vacuum.
 Wet/dry vacuums are especially designed to accommodate wet and dry soilage.
 Some even have a switch or exhaust port that reverses the airflow.
 Reversible airflow is a great function for easy collection of dust or clearing a clogged hose.
 They usually feature a similar design to an upright or canister vacuum.

 Handheld VacuumsThe best vacuum when you desire a lightweight, bagless and easy to maneuver unit is a cordless handheld vacuum .
-Most feature power comparable to uprights, yet wielded in the palm of your hand.
+Most are powerful as compared to uprights, yet the power is wielded in the palm of your hand.
 They are ideal for quick cleaning of spills, car interiors, stairs and other hard-to-reach areas.
 A handheld vacuum may feature a cord or it may be cordless.
 When a model is cordless it is more versatile and convenient for cleaning outside of the home.